IT asset disposition (ITAD) security measures across all OEMs and platforms.

 "Guidance for maintaining payment security is provided in PCI security standards.
 These set the technical and operational requirements for organizations accepting or processing payment transactions, and for software developers and manufacturers of applications and devices used in those transactions."

 "Subtitle D of the HITECH Act addresses the privacy and security concerns associated with the electronic transmission of health information, in part, through several provisions that strengthen the civil and criminal enforcement of the HIPAA rules."

-"This Act… adds provisions designed to improve the accuracy of consumers' credit-related records.
+"This Act adds provisions designed to improve the accuracy of consumers' credit-related records.
 It gives consumers the right to one free credit report a year from the credit reporting agencies, and consumers may also purchase, for a reasonable fee, a credit score along with information about how the credit score is calculated."

 "The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that required the creation of national standards to protect sensitive patient health information from being disclosed without the patient's consent or knowledge."

-"The Sarbanes-Oxley Act of 2002 is a federal law that established sweeping auditing and financial regulations for public companies.Lawmakers created the legislation to help protect shareholders, employees, and the public from accounting errors and fraudulent financial practices."
+"The Sarbanes-Oxley Act of 2002 is a federal law that established comprehensive auditing and financial regulations for public companies.Lawmakers created the legislation to help protect shareholders, employees, and the public from accounting errors and fraudulent financial practices."

 "The Gramm-Leach-Bliley Act requires financial institutions – companies that offer consumers financial products or services like loans, financial or investment advice, or insurance – to explain their information-sharing practices to their customers and to safeguard sensitive data."